Bardolph-Automation-Inc/bardolph/docs/language.rst

   hue 240
   assign y hue   # y now contains 240

-Assignment of one variable to another has by-value semantics
+Assignment of one variable to another has by-value semantics:

 .. code-block:: lightbulb